pslu-mphil/Core-course-notes/book/reference/glossary.md

 Crust
     The outer, chemically distinct, layer of a planet forms from magmas ultimately derived from the planet's mantle

+Habitability
+    The property of being able to host life.
+Typically thought of in the context of liquid water, given the needs of life on Earth, but in principle a concept that could be generalised.

 Habitable zone
     That region around a star where climatic conditions could in principle be maintained on a rocky planet such that liquid water is stable at its surface.